In this episode, Aaron shares a special announcement about the future of ITRH and discusses the basics of prepping for winter.

-This is by no means an exhaustive check list.
-But it is our bi-annual run through of what you should be doing to preppare for the season.
+This is by no means an exhaustive checklist.
+But it is our bi-annual run through of what you should be doing to prepare for the season.
 And it’s a great way to get your mind focused on what you need to be doing to ensure that your shelter and gear are in working order.

 Often as preppers we check something off our list to then stuff it away in a closet, think it’s done, and forget it.
 If you’re new to prep it’s a great place to start.
 And if you’ve been around for a while it’ll serve as a good reminder.

 - Listener contributions.

 - A special don’t miss announcement.

 - Prepping your bags for winter.

 Special Project Appleseed Message from Scout:

 Hey Guys, I want to invite you out to Davilla Texas, December 22/23 for the last Appleseed of 2012 in Texas.
 It will be a great time to get out of the house, and onto the line, and get some trigger time in.